-Intangible assets of \$2.2 million have been allocated to amortizable intangible assets consisting of software technology, amortized over five years using a straightline amortization method; customer relationships, amortized over five years using an accelerated amortization method; data content, amortized over five years using a straight-line amortization method; and non-compete agreements, amortized over two years using a straight-line amortization method.
+Intangible assets of \$2.2 million have been allocated to amortizable intangible assets consisting of software technology, amortized over five years using a straight-line amortization method; customer relationships, amortized over five years using an accelerated amortization method; data content, amortized over five years using a straight-line amortization method; and non-compete agreements, amortized over two years using a straight-line amortization method.

 Goodwill totaling \$6.6 million represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
 In accordance with SFAS No. 142, Goodwill and Other Intangible Assets, goodwill will not be amortized and will be tested for impairment at least annually.
-Any change in the fair value of the net assets of europrospectus will change the amount of the purchase price allocable to goodwill.
-Goodwill generated from the europrospectus acquisition is included in the European segment and is not deductible for income tax purposes.
+Goodwill generated from the Global Filings acquisition is included in the European segment and is not deductible for income tax purposes.

-The results of operations of europrospectus have been included in the Company's Consolidated Statement of Income since the completion of the acquisition on February 17, 2006.
+The results of operations of Global Filings have been included in the Company's Consolidated Statement of Income since the completion of the acquisition on February 17, 2006.
 Pro forma information has not been presented because the effect of this acquisition was not material on the Company's consolidated financial results.